qpfiffer/qpfiffer.com/posts/2019-03-26-SE_Asia_Retrospect_2.markdown

 One pretty fun thing was our stay in the desert.
 We booked, kind of randomly, a [desert-camel-sunset-tour-thing](https://www.airbnb.com/experiences/232274).
 It seemed fun and harmless, and it was a personal favorite.

+We'd spent all day walking around in the sun, (In Dubai, no less) which was a total mistake, looking for a public beach.
+Turns out it was kind of a bizarre singles bar/resort/beach combo, so we went in and then immediately left.
+Our AirBnB experience host picked us up right from there, so we were able to hop into an air-conditioned SUV and cool down for a while.
+We abandoned poor Tom to the metro; he's a trooper.

+After driving out into the desert for a while, along roads that are sort of covered with sand, sort of not